mpinchover/Distributed-messaging-server/README.md

 - allow members, rooms to have a stringified text field that can track whatever the user wants.
 - update tests to run in go routines to mimic high, concurrent volumes
+- create endpoints to allow user to generate and delete api key

 ### P2